 Vayne

-Vayne is a B-tier pick in the current engage-heavy meta because getting jumped by Nautilus or Rell before she can Tumble is punishing.
-That said, her late-game true damage melts tanks, and she’s arguably the best ADC for solo-queue snowball scenarios.
-Night Hunter passive speed makes her slippery.
-Pick Vayne if you’re ahead or against tank-heavy compositions — avoid her into all-in burst lanes.
+Vayne remains a B-tier pick because getting jumped by Rell or Alistar before she can Tumble is punishing, and the damage-dense 26.13 lanes end games before her late-game true damage matters.
+That said, she still melts tanks and stays the best ADC for solo-queue snowball scenarios.
+Pick her against tank-heavy compositions — avoid her into all-in burst lanes.

 These ADCs aren’t unplayable, but they’re fighting the meta rather than working with it.
 Unless you’re a dedicated one-trick, you’re better served by picks higher on this list.